jeplowman/EMToolKit/README.md

 To use EMToolKit effectively, you will need to set up a python environment with specific dependencies and configurations.
 For now, please refer to the [Development Guide](develop.md) for detailed instructions on how to install and configure the necessary tools and libraries.

 ### Documentation

-Once EMToolKit is installed, check out the
+To get started right away, check out the [Example Notebooks](docs/build/html/examples/GALLERY_HEADER.html)

+We also have
 - **Official Documentation**: [ReadTheDocs](https://emtoolkit.readthedocs.io/en/latest/?badge=latest)
 or the  **Documentation Mirror**: [GitHub Pages](https://jeplowman.github.io/EMToolKit/)

 ## Contributing